EpicMorg/docker/linux/advanced/zabbix/6.0/server-pgsql/README.md

 ## Documentation

-Documentation for this image is stored in the [`server-mysql/` directory](https://github.com/zabbix/zabbix-docker/tree/3.0/server-mysql) of the [`zabbix/zabbix-docker` GitHub repo](https://github.com/zabbix/zabbix-docker/).
+Documentation for this image is stored in the [`server-pgsql/` directory](https://github.com/zabbix/zabbix-docker/tree/3.0/server-pgsql) of the [`zabbix/zabbix-docker` GitHub repo](https://github.com/zabbix/zabbix-docker/).
 Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/zabbix/zabbix-docker/blob/master/README.md) before attempting a pull request.

 ## Issues

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/zabbix/zabbix-docker/issues).

 ### Known issues

+Zabbix server does not support Jabber notifications on Alpine Linux because of `iksemel` package is in testing repository and not available in stable repository.

 ## Contributing